 But don't worry - there's plenty more to see in Valle de Cocora.
 This one-hour drive from Armenia offers various excursions into nature, including short walks to get your picture at the trees or more strenuous routes.
 The best time to visit is during January or July, when the weather is at its best, and you can even enjoy a cup of coffee with cheese at the Hummingbirds sanctuary.
 Just be sure to bring your camera - you're going to want to capture all of this beauty!

-Places To Avoid Living in Colombia
+Places to avoid in Colombia

 Unless you are a fan of megalopolises or are a working expat, the drawbacks of Bogota outweigh the benefits.
 What you can find in a bustling city like Bogota you can find in other another major city in Colombia, without dealing with Bogota's traffic, crowds, and crime.
 Want the nightlife found in Zona T?
 Check out Cali.
 Want museums and art?
 Go to Medellin.
 Looking for tasty eats?
 Choose Cartagena.